Buena Bonka Davico

-They insisted very much on Jewish holidays, especially my grandmother.
-For Sabbath we as well as her other daughter were all at her house.
-I can’t remember exactly what Sabbath was like, because we, my parents and my brother and I moved to Belgrade when I was 6.
+They strongly insisted on Jewish holidays, especially my grandmother.
+For Sabbath we, as well as her other daughter, were all at her house.
+I can’t remember exactly what Sabbath was like, because we, my parents, my brother and I, moved to Belgrade when I was 6.

 He made so-called Sumbuliads and those were very interesting events.
 He invited all of his sisters and their children, without their husbands, to have fun in Belgrade.
-He was their host for ten days, he organized wonderful field trips, singing nights, Jewish and Serbian singers would come and sing Jewish and Serbian songs.
+He was their host for ten days, he organized wonderful field trips and singing nights; Jewish and Serbian singers would come and sing Jewish and Serbian songs.
 Aunt Rifka’s son was good at organizing these evenings and he was the master of ceremony.
 For me, as a girl, those were the most wonderful days, those Sumbuliads.

 (Editor’s note: from the family of Bonka’s maternal grandmother Mazalta, comes the famous architect Samuel Sumbul.
 He designed the building, where the head office of Jewish humanitarian societies Oneg Sabbath and Gemilot Hesedim was located.

 The building was built in 1923, it belonged to the Jewish Municipal Hall and it represented the cultural and social center in Belgrade.
 The story of that building and this part of Belgrade is a journey through time and a memory of old Dorcol).